matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 A critical quantitative challenge to the TEP framework is the magnitude of the scalar potential required to explain cluster lensing.
 To generate differential delays of \(10^3\text{--}10^5\) years over cosmological distances, the conformal factor \(A(\phi)\) must have significant depth.
 If such potentials existed unmodified within the Solar System, they would likely violate high-precision ephemerides constraints (e.g., the Cassini parameter \(\gamma\)).

-To reconcile the large potentials required on cluster scales with the strict constraints on local scales, we explicitly invoke a **Screening Mechanism**.
+To reconcile the large potentials required on cluster scales with the strict constraints on local scales, we explicitly invoke a Screening Mechanism.
 To move beyond qualitative hypotheses, we define the scalar sector via a Galileon-type Lagrangian known to provide Vainshtein screening:

 $\mathcal{L}_\phi = -\frac{1}{2}(\partial \phi)^2 - \frac{1}{\Lambda^3}(\partial \phi)^2 \square \phi + \frac{g}{M_{Pl}} \phi T$